Frequently asked questions - FAQ (European Partnerships in Health)

 General questions

-Start of the project The possible start of the project is defined by the international conditions in the "Call text" document and must comply with the legal deadlines set out in Chapter 7.2 of the Conditions of Participation.
-The start and end date of the project depends on the agreement of the whole project consortium and must be identical.
-In the event that this is not agreed in the first round of the call, it may be adjusted in the second round of the call if the project progresses to this stage.What is the recommended start and end of the project?
+Start of the project The possible start date for the project is defined by the international terms and conditions set forth in the “Call Text” and must comply with the statutory deadlines specified in the national document Conditions for an applicant’s participation in the call.
+The start and end dates of the project depend on the agreement of the entire project consortium and must be identical.
+If this is not agreed upon during the first round of the call, it may be adjusted during the second round of the call, provided the project advances to that stage.What is the recommended start and end of the project?

 Documents to complete - Mandatory attachments